webfryingpan/record-builder/README.md

   Double-check that all required environment variables are set correctly in the .env files.

-- Database Migrations

-  Ensure the database container is running before executing the migration command.

-For further assistance, please refer to the project's issues section or contact the maintainers.
+For further assistance, please refer to the project's issues section or contact me.